 Take action to lower your bills

-- If buying a new device, look for the ENERGY STAR® symbol.
+If buying a new device, look for the ENERGY STAR® symbol.
 It signifies a product has met strict energy-efficiency requirements.
-The PG&E Marketplace can also help evaluate energy efficient makes and models.
+The PG&E Energy Action Guide can also help evaluate energy efficient makes and models.

 Heating and cooling

 Use a smart or programmable thermostat to control your home temperature.
 These devices can be programmed to run on your schedule, ensuring you don't waste money when you're away.
 PG&E offers smart thermostat rebates up to $120 to help support these efforts.